 Other Components of the Library

 I try to make the library comfortable and inviting to students by including a separate carpet and pillows for them to use while reading.
 I also encourage the use of hear myself phones while students read to themselves.
 It keeps the library quieter while other students are still working.
+NOTE: The Guess Who and Puzzle are centers that are not directly used in the library |

 The last component of the library is one that essentially could be a center and does not really need to be in the library.
 I keep my globe there with maps on the walls of Spanish speaking countries.
 Students rarely get to spend time looking at a globe and you'd be surprised how much time they can spend looking at one.
 I have them try and find the countries located on the map on the globe.